| Previous Page | Next Page | Index

 At sea, in lat.
 27.8, long.
-90.20, 5 Nov 1834 On the 11th September (supposed should be October) we sailed from Vera Cruz, and on the 16th encountered a very severe hurricane, which obliged us to cut away the fore and mizen masts by the board, with the loss of all our boats, &c., bowsprit and main-topmast badly sprung : but on the next day we had all jury-masts fitted, and in a fair way of progress : foul winds, but in hopes in about 10 days we shall arrive at Havannah.
+90.20, 5 Nov 1834 On the 11th September (supposed should be October) we departed from Vera Cruz, and on the 16th encountered a very severe hurricane, which obliged us to cut away the fore and mizen masts by the board, with the loss of all our boats, &c., bowsprit and main-topmast badly sprung : but on the next day we had all jury-masts fitted, and in a fair way of progress : foul winds, but in hopes in about 10 days we shall arrive at Havannah.

-Havannah 17 Nov 1834 arrived to refit herself having encountered a hurricane on her passage from Vera Cruz.
+17 Nov 1834 arrived Havannah to refit herself having encountered a hurricane on her passage from Vera Cruz.

-15 Jan 1835 Arrived Falmouth.
+15 Jan 1835 arrived Falmouth.

-9 Jun 1835 arrived from Jamaica (29 Apr), St Thomas's (5 May), and Barbadoes (7 May).
+9 Jun 1835 arrived Falmouth from Jamaica (29 Apr), St Thomas's (5 May), and Barbadoes (7 May).

 30 Sep 1835 departed Rio De Janeiro for Falmouth.